mistermboy/pyCompiler/README.md

 Alternative, you can download the repository as a zip file from the [repository main page](https://github.com/mistermboy/PYCompiler).

-Once you have the repository import the project in eclipse
+Once you have the repository, import the project in eclipse

 ```
 File -> Import